nexssp/cli/README.md

 ## Useful links

-For Stdin, Stdout, Stder in Nexss PROGRAMMER is JSON for default templates however you can use the format as you like XML, etc.
+For Stdin, Stdout, Stderr in Nexss PROGRAMMER is JSON for default templates however you can use the format as you like XML, etc.
 (http://json.org/) - Examples of many implementations of JSON

 ## Troubleshooting